adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 ### Emscripten

 C and C++ used to be only for computers and embedded devices.
-It is now possible to run "native" applications in a webpage.
+Now it's possible to run "native" applications in a webpage.
 Emscripten compiles code to Web Assembly (wasm) which runs in modern browsers.
 It supports SDL2, so any game or desktop application that uses it can be made to run on the web with very little effort.

 In a [previous post](https://almostalwaysauto.com/posts/basic-gui) we covered how to get a basic GUI app up and running with SDL2.
 Here we'll walk through getting that app working in the browser.